Please select a reason for contacting BIMCO from the list above to find the best contact number

 In recent years public concern has grown rapidly in relation to the potential threats that microplastics cause to both the marine environment and to human health.
 Microplastics are ubiquitous in the ocean system but much remains unknown about the sources and impacts.
 Whilst a significant majority of microplastics comes from land-based activities, sea-based activities should not be ignored in global efforts to combat the global plastic problem.

 This in-person roundtable will explore the evidence that exists regarding ship-based sources of microplastics and the potential scale of the problem.
 Debate will be centred specifically around grey water as a source of microplastics and will look into the role of regulation plus examine what action owners, operators, managers and seafarers could take to reduce any impact.

-The safey of people attending our roundtable will be our utmost priority.
+The safety of people attending our roundtable will be our utmost priority.
 We will ensure all delegates are advised of any measures in place at the venue prior to attending the event.
-We do recognise that there remains a risk that COVID restrictions may still be in place or may be reimposed by the time of the event.
+We do recognise that there remains a risk that COVID restrictions may still be in place or may be re-imposed by the time of the event.
 Should this be the case any in-person event will be changed to virtual and this may occur with relatively short notice.
-The cocktail reception will be postponed to a later date.